gurame/net-foundy/docs/Questions.md

 **Answer:** In .NET Core, the application starts from the .dll file by using the `dotnet` command-line tool.
 When you run a .NET Core application, you typically execute it using the command `dotnet yourapp.dll`.
 The `dotnet` tool acts as a host that loads the .NET runtime and executes the code contained in the .dll file.

 The .dll file itself does not contain the runtime; instead, it contains the compiled code of your application.
 The .NET runtime is a separate component that is either installed on the system or included in a self-contained deployment.
 When you run the `dotnet` command, it locates the appropriate runtime and uses it to execute the code in the .dll file, starting from the `Main` method defined in your application.

+### 2. What is the difference between processes and threads in C#?

+**Answer:** In C#, a process is an instance of a running application that has its own memory space and system resources.
+Each process operates independently and can contain multiple threads.
+A thread, on the other hand, is the smallest unit of execution within a process.
+Threads share the same memory space and resources of the parent process, allowing for concurrent execution of code within the same application, but each one has its own stack.
+In summary, processes are isolated from each other, while threads within a process can communicate and share data more easily.